Bdot42/mfakto/README.txt

 # 4 Known issues #
 ##################

-- On HD77xx, 78xx and 79xx, mfakto may run awfully slow at 99% GPU load.
-  mfakto warns about the issue during startup.
+- On HD77xx, 78xx, 79xx and R series, mfakto may run very slow at 99% GPU load. mfakto warns about the issue during startup.
-  The reason is the lower number of registers available to the kernels.
+  The reason is because of the lower number of registers available to the kernels.
   Set VectorSize=2 in mfakto.ini and restart mfakto.
-It should be fast now.
+It should be better now.
-- Even with GPU sieving enabled, mfakto uses up to a CPU core.
-This is a bug in the Catalyst 13.4 and 13.5 drivers, hopefully fixed soon.
-Downgrade drivers to 13.3, if possible.
 - The user interface is not hardened against malformed input.
-There are some checks but when you really try you should be able to screw it up.
+There are some checks but if you really try you should be able to screw it up.
-- The GUI of your OS might be very laggy while running mfakto.
+- The GUI of your OS may be very laggy while running mfakto.
 In severe cases, if a single kernel invocation takes too long, Windows may decide the driver is faulty and reboot.
   Try lowering GridSize in mfakto.ini.
 Smaller grids should have better